Jay R. Gould Award

 Who is eligible: STC Members who have belonged to the Society for eight years or more, involved in post-secondary education for at least fifteen years, and whose primary career is teaching the philosophy and theory of technical communication as a distinct discipline.

-Due date for applications by recommended candidates: November 2018
+Due date for applications by nominated candidates: 17 December 2018

 Honorees notified: After vote by STC Board of Directors, usually January